peterbozso/ror2arena/src/README.md

 # Arena

-Beat your friends at the end of each stage in the Arena!
+Fight your friends at the end of each stage in the Arena!

 ## Changelog